dos-group/leaf-java/README.md

 ## Publications

-The paper behind LEAF is currently under review:
+The paper behind LEAF is accepted for publication:
-- Philipp Wiesner and Lauritz Thamsen.
-"LEAF: Simulating Large Energy-Aware Fog Computing Environments" [under review]
+- Philipp Wiesner and Lauritz Thamsen. "[LEAF: Simulating Large Energy-Aware Fog Computing Environments](https://arxiv.org/abs/2103.01170)" To appear in the Proceedings of the 2021 *5th IEEE International Conference on Fog and Edge Computing (ICFEC)*, IEEE, 2021.